 Previous studies on the effect of visuomotor priming have yielded equivocal results when it comes to the distribution of visual attention within graspable daily-life objects.
 Where cueing paradigms demonstrated an attentional shift away from the handle (Roberts & Humphreys, 2006), or no attentional shift at all (Vainio et al., 2007), Myachykov and colleagues (2013) found a bias towards the handle.
 Importantly, to our knowledge, none of these studies have taken the low-level properties (notably, the CoG) of the stimuli into account.
 This is crucial, because if the eyes are indeed drawn towards the CoG of a visual display (e.g. Findlay, 1982; Vitu, 2008; Zelinsky et al., 1997), the attentional shift towards the action-performing side observed by Roberts & Humphreys (2006) may simply be explained by the fact that, on average, their stimuli contained more pixels on this side; or vice versa for the bias towards the handle side observed by Myachykov and colleagues (2013).

-The purpose of the current study was to investigate to what extent low-level CoG effects versus high-level object-affordance effects determine where the eyes land on isolated daily-life objects.
+The purpose of the current study was to investigate the respective contribution and time course of low-level CoG effects versus high-level object-affordance effects on where the eyes land on isolated daily-life objects.
 To this end, we recorded eye movements of participants who viewed simple visual displays containing one isolated graspable object.
 The object was initially presented in peripheral vision, such that participants' initial saccades brought the object into foveal vision.
 Before giving a response, participants typically also made one or more refixations within the boundaries of the object.
 We analyzed the landing positions of both the initial saccades and the refixations, in order to examine whether they were biased to the object's handle, the object's action-performing side, or the object's CoG.
 It is of note that the three hypotheses are not mutually exclusive, because their effects may come into play with different time courses.
-More precisely, we predicted that saccades that are executed early in time will be more subject to CoG effects (Coëffé & O’Regan, 1987; Vitu et al., 2006), whereas saccades that are executed later in time are more subject to object-based, higher level effects.
+More precisely, we predicted that saccades that are executed early in time would be more subject to CoG effects (Coëffé & O’Regan, 1987; Vitu et al., 2006), whereas saccades that are executed later in time would be more subject to object-based, higher level effects.

 Experiment 1